tw-ngwan/musicplayer/README.md

 the user to indicate their preferences while tkinter is open, and the music is playing.

+I started work on this Music Player in Dec 2021, because I knew that I would be going to Germany for an attachment for 2 months, where WiFi was scarce.
+I wanted to be able to continue listening to my favourite music when I was overseas, therefore, I created the first iteration of this player.

 There are 4 modes to the music player: Normal, Progressive, Repeat, and Random.